marmelab/ng-admin/doc/Relationships.md

 ![reference_many in an editionView](images/reference_many_in_editionView.png)

-When displaying a comment:
+When displaying a tag:

-* Ng-admin doesn't provide the ability to show the post related to a comment in a `listView` or `showView`.
+* Ng-admin doesn't provide the ability to show the post related to a tag in a `listView` or `showView`.
 * Ng-admin doesn't provide the ability to let the user choose the related post in a `creationView` or an `editionView`.

 **Note**: APIs often use arrays of foreign keys to render a many-to-many relationship (the other side of the relationship can also contain an array of foreign keys).